microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 ## Physics and collisions

-You can enable physics behaviour by adding a rigidbody component to the same object as an object manipulator.
+Physics behaviour can be enabled by adding a rigidbody component to the same object as an object manipulator.
 Not only does this enable configuration of [release behaviour](#release-behavior) above, it also enables collisions.
 Without a rigidbody component, collisions don't behave correctly during manipulation:

 * Collisions between a manipulated object and a static collider (i.e. an object with a collider but no rigidbody) do not work, the manipulated object passes straight through the static collider unaffected.
 * Collisions between a manipulated object and a rigidbody (i.e an object with both a collider and a rigidbody) cause the rigidbody to have a collision response, but the response is jumpy and unnatural.
 There is also no collision response on the manipulated object.

-When you add a rigidbody, you can expect collisions to work correctly.
+When a rigidbody is added, collisions should work correctly.

 ### Without rigidbody
 <img src="../Documentation/Images/ObjectManipulator/MRTK_PhysicsManipulation_NoRigidbody.gif" width="500">